Obesity in Germany: Genes

 Genes partly play a role in obesity.
 Scientists at the German Institute of Human Nutrition and the University Hospital of Leipzig stated that identified two genes that promote fat accumulation in the abdominal cavity.
 The increased activity of the genes also promotes the release of an enzyme that is responsible for the formation of cortisol.
 A permanent increase in cortisol levels contribute to obesity.

 Marriage

 Marriage has played a factor.
-Sixty-nine percent of married men are considered overweight while only 43% of single men are considered overweight.
-Fifty-eight percent of widowed women are considered overweight and 46% of married women are considered overweight, while only 25% of single women are considered overweight.
+69% of married men are considered overweight while only 43% of single men are considered overweight.
+58% of widowed women are considered overweight and 46% of married women are considered overweight, while only 25% of single women are considered overweight.
 For children, lifestyle choices such as exercise and enough sleep plays a role in weight.

 Effects

 Employment problems

 A study by the German Sport University Cologne revealed that some industries in Germany have a shortage of qualified trainees due to Germany's obesity epidemic.
 The industries affected are security and emergency services and skilled manual work sectors.